Mayaguez incident: Boats interdicted

+Fourth NSC meeting

-In Washington, President Ford convened another NSC meeting at 22:30 EDT (09:30 14 May Cambodia).
+In Washington, Ford convened another NSC meeting at 22:30 EDT (09:30 14 May Cambodia).
 A communication link had been established between the White House, Seventh Air Force at Nakhon Phanom, CINCPAC in Hawaii and the aircraft circling above Koh Tang allowing for near real-time communications.
 The circling fighters reported that they could try to shoot the rudder off the fishing boat to stop its progress to Kampong Som, but the NSC decided that the risk of killing Mayaguez crew was too great.
-At 23:00 EDT (10:00 Cambodia) President Ford ordered that only tear gas should be dropped on or near the fishing boat, while all patrol boats should be sunk.
+At 23:00 EDT (10:00 Cambodia) Ford ordered that only tear gas should be dropped on or near the fishing boat, while all patrol boats should be sunk.

 The NSC meeting continued to consider the appropriate course to resolve the crisis.
 It was informed that the Chinese Foreign Ministry in Beijing had refused to pass on the American note intended for the Khmer Rouge, but George Bush reported that they had read the note and that it might have been relayed to the Khmer Rouge.
 With a diplomatic solution appearing unlikely, General David Jones, acting Chairman of the Joint Chiefs of Staff, presented the NSC with a range of military options.
 Rescue planning was complicated by the uncertainty surrounding the location of Mayaguez's crew.
 It was believed that some were still on the ship, some on Koh Tang and others were on the fishing boat bound for Kampong Som.
 The NSC decided to proceed with a simultaneous attack by Marines to retake Mayaguez and attack Koh Tang, together with attacking Cambodian shipping and bombing mainland targets.
+Kissinger emphasized they needed to "impress the Koreans and the Chinese" with the punitive strikes.

+The NSC debated whether to assault Koh Tang on the 15th or 16th.
+The Pentagon's option paper that Jones had distributed explained why a 48-hour delay was advantageous.
+The primary risk of military operations on the 15th was the "serious disadvantage of slow insertion (270 men per wave at 4+ hour intervals)."
+Alternatively, with the arrival of the USS Hancock in the area, a "coordinated assault at first light on 16 May would "carry lower military risks" and "enhance the prospects of quick success and minimize the loss of life."
+However, the paper noted that the disadvantage of going on the 16th was less chance of surprise and more time for the Cambodians to "put forward preconditions for the return of the ship and/or crew."